Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Basics of Banking

-4. Types of Bank Accounts - NRI Account
+4. NRI Account

-• These accounts are opened by non-resident Indians who wish to maintain a financial bank account in India.
+These accounts are opened by non-resident Indians who wish to maintain a financial bank account in India.

 Types of Bank Accounts for NRI: